rakzcs/cookbook/pasta/Whole Egg Pasta with Ricotta and Pancetta.md

 Roll pasta dough thinly, cut into 10x10 cm squares, and cover with a damp towel.

 ### Step 4
-Pipe ricotta on a pasta square, add an egg yolk, and seal with another pasta square.
+Pipe ricotta on a pasta square, add an egg yolk, salt, pepper, and seal with another pasta square.
 Press edges to seal.

 ### Step 5
 Trim ravioli into desired shapes and place on a semolina-lined tray.